 Ever wanted to reach out to the universe?
 To touch the stars?
 To be one with the divine?
 To push yourself out of the box and into the limitless possibilities of life.
 Then a journey to Meteora in Greece should be the next thing you plan to do.

 Meteora is not your typical Greek sea and sun getaway complete with great Greek food, lively music, dance and drinking.
 No sir.
 Meteora is a once-in-a-lifetime experience bringing you as close to the mystical as possible.
-All you need to do is look up.
+All you need to do is look up (or down depending on where you’re at).

 Meteora: Look Up to the Sky

-You’ve taken the highway from Athens traveling towards Central Greece, where one of the world’s greatest wonders has stood for millions of years.
+You’ve rented a car and taken the highway from Athens traveling towards Central Greece or you’ve booked a hassle-free private day tour, where one of the world’s greatest wonders has stood for millions of years.
 So much has been said and written about this place you don’t know what to expect.
 But instead you arrive in Kalambaka, a dull town in the middle of a massive plain surrounded by miles of farmland.

 Rather disappointed you drive into the town and in the background, behind the traffic lights leading to an empty stretch of a Clint Eastwood Western-style road a handful of towering grey and brown cliffs emerge straight out of science fiction.